youpiwaza/server-related-tutorials/01-docker/04-my-tests/10-wordpress/08-manual-steps/README.md

 ## Change language

+🤖 Available in WP-CLI 🤖

 Settings > General > Site language

 Adapt to customer's need.

 ## Remove unused themes

+🤖 Available in WP-CLI 🤖

 Can be done from Admin:

 - Appearance > Themes > (Theme) Details > Delete

 ## Plugins

+🤖 Available in WP-CLI 🤖

 1. Install needed plugins
 2. Update plugins if needed